 - We work year-round to actively support and promote safe snowmobiling.

 In addition to the above, the K.S.A. is also the official Trans Canada Trail agent for the Yukon Territory.
 For more information on the Trans Canada Trail and the K.S.A.’s connection to it, please visit our Trans Canada Trail page.

-We currently operate three “trail steward” snowmobiles, one light duty runabout and two heavy duty wide tracks towing a variety of drag behind trail grooming equipment.
-We also operate two ATVs for summer trail work.
+We currently operate three “trail steward” snowmobiles and one side by side on tracks with a variety of drag behind trail grooming equipment, plus two ATVs and our side by side on wheels for summer trail work.
 All of our equipment is volunteer operated, and the operating and maintenance costs are covered by membership fees and generous donations from local businesses.
-Plans for the 2017/2018 snowmobile season include a much newer and larger groomer, a Kubota side by side on tracks towing a newer, larger grooming drag.
-Check out https://www.gofundme.com/ksagroomer for more information on how you can help!

-Each and every trail the K.S.A. builds, maintains and grooms is considered a “multi-use trail”.
-In addition to snowmobiles, hikers, bikers, skiiers, dogsleds, horses, ATVs, and almost everything in between are considered a welcome sight on our trails.
-Also, the vast majority of our trails are either a part of the Trans Canada Trail or directly connect to it.
+Each and every trail the K.S.A. builds and maintains is considered a “multi-use trail”.
+In addition to snowmobilers, there is a wide variety of other activities that we consider a welcome sight on the trails.
+Dog sledding, skiing, hiking, biking, horse riding, ATVing, just to name a few.
+In addition to being multi-use, most of our trails are either a part of the Trans Canada Trail or directly connect to it.

 Our website was created right here in the Yukon with generous help from PR Services.
 The website and our social media pages are maintained and updated entirely by K.S.A. volunteers.
 Because of this we rely heavily on feedback from both our members and the general public to keep our website up to date, so please do contact us with any comments, suggestions, additions or corrections!